bratrudb/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Mapping earthquake data using javascript
+Mapping all earthquakes over the previous seven days, the world's fault lines, and major earthquakes using Javascript.